MoatazBadawy/MoatazBadawy/README.md

 # Hey, Nice to see you ❤️
 - 🥷 My name is Moataz, Android kotlin developer
-- 🔭 I'm the Owner of [sunset hadith](https://github.com/MoatazBadawy/Sunset-hadith) – The app that is downloaded by 9k+ users.
+- 🔭 I created [sunset hadith](https://github.com/MoatazBadawy/Sunset-hadith) – The app that is downloaded by 9k+ users.
 - 🤖 I’m currently working on Android Softwrae Engeneering.
 - 🌱 I know Kotlin and Java The modern programming language
 - 👯 I’m looking for Android Junior/Intership opportunity